-- Provides a product/service to an end user that uses open banking/finance this may either be branded or white labelled
+- Provides a product/service to an end user that uses open banking/finance, which may either be branded or white labelled

-- Connects or enables connection of parties within the ecosystem of open banking/finance
+- Connects or enables the connection of parties within the ecosystem of open banking/finance

-The Initiatives may be running in any country.
+The initiatives may be running in any country/countries.